AREAS OF INTEREST

 Outside of Extension programming and research, Warner serves as the adviser of the Agricultural Education and Communication Graduate Student Association (AECGSA).

 Educational Aids Blue Ribbon Award for High Impact Extension Methods.
-Presented by the American Society of Agricultural and Biological Engineers (ASABE), 2018.
+American Society of Agricultural and Biological Engineers (ASABE), 2018.

 Distinguished Extension Educator Award.
-Presented by the Southern Region American Association for Agricultural Education (AAAE), 2018.
+Southern Region American Association for Agricultural Education (AAAE), 2018.

 Art Hornsby Distinguished Extension Professional and Enhancement Award.
-Presented by the the University of Florida Institute of Food and Agricultural Sciences, 2017.
+University of Florida Institute of Food and Agricultural Sciences, 2017.

 Outstanding Early Achievement Award.
-Presented by the Association for International Agricultural and Extension Education (AIAEE), 2015.
+Association for International Agricultural and Extension Education (AIAEE), 2015.

 Sustainable Agriculture Fellowship Recipient.
-Presented by USDA Sustainable Agriculture Research and Education (SARE), 2014-2015.
+USDA Sustainable Agriculture Research and Education (SARE), 2014-2015.